telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/text-wrapping.md

 # Wrap Text

-The example below demonstrates how to use the [`layout`](/api/javascript/dataviz/diagram/layout) element to make long chunks of text fit in a shape.
+The example below demonstrates how to use the [`Layout element`](/api/javascript/dataviz/diagram/layout) to make long chunks of text fit in a shape.

+> The Layout element is available in version 2015.3 and later.

 ###### Example